-the company by the Fund.
-Rather, the Investment Manager will monitor and assess the situation and, where deemed necessary, engage with entity management to determine how the entity is responding to the relevant failure or breach.
+Any failures to meet the ESG-related parameters considered by the Investment Manager or breaches of the OECD Guidelines for Multinational Enterprises or the UN Global Compact identified are reviewed and assessed by the Investment Manager.
+Where data sources indicate that thresholds are breached, the Investment Manager will assess the data for accuracy, and validate it.
+Such failures or breaches do not automatically prevent the Fund from investing in the relevant entity, or lead to divestment from the entity by the Fund.
+Rather, the Investment Manager will monitor and assess the situation and, where deemed necessary, engage with the entity's management to determine how the entity is responding to the relevant failure or breach.
 Persistent or systematic failures or breaches may lead to divestment by the Fund, in circumstances where the Investment Manager considers that an entity has not responded adequately to the engagement process.